-- a.
-Evaluate the appropriateness of different approaches to solving problems using well established ideas and techniques - b.
-Devise and sustain arguments or solve problems using these methods.
+- a. evaluate the appropriateness of different approaches to solving problems using well established ideas and techniques - b. devise and sustain arguments or solve problems using these methods - c. describe and comment upon particular aspects of current research or equivalent advanced scholarship.